datastax/zdm-proxy/migration/README.md

 - Keyspace(s) will already exist in both databases
 - Dsbulk will not fail, if dsbulk returns an error, the migration process will halt.
 - Client will not be able to alter the schema of their keyspace or tables.
 Since our service only notifies proxy that the migration service is starting after migrating all of the schema, a dsbulk load into a table whose keyspace has been changed will fail.
+- When a table is migrated to Astra, the TTL remains unchanged from when it was unloaded from the client DB.